bookofproofs/bookofproofs.github.io/_sources/history/20th-century/samarskii.md

 **Alexander Andreevich Samarskii ** was a Ukranian-born mathematician who worked in mathematical physics, applied mathematics, numerical analysis and mathematical modelling.

 ### Mathematical Profile (Excerpt):
-* His older sister, Anastasia Andreevna Samarskaya, played a large role in bringing up Alexander Andreevich.
-* The Samarskii family were forced to leave their farm and went first to Donetsk and then to Taganrog, the birthplace of the famous author Anton Chekhov.
-* Alexander Andreevich's father lived apart from the family and Alexander Andreevich was looked after by his sister Anastasia Andreevna Samarskaya.
 * At the age of 14, Samarskii entered the Anton Chekhov school in Taganrog.
 * Perhaps not surprisingly, the school had a strong reputation for literature and Samarskii was attracted to this as well as to mathematics and physics.
-* When Samarskii began his university studies he was 17 years old and went to live in Moscow were he had no friends or family.
 * The Molotov-Ribbentrop non-aggression pact between Germany and the Soviet Union meant that initially the war had little effect on life in Moscow and Samarskii continued his studies there.
 * As a student, Samarskii could have avoided military service but on 6 July he submitted an application to join the military feeling that the most important thing was defending his homeland.
 * After the German offensive, named Operation Typhoon, aimed at taking Moscow, began in October Samarskii was part of the Division that moved east of Yelnya to engage the German advance.